alexrudall/ruby-openai/README.md

 }
 ```

-You can also update metadata on messages, including messages that come from the assistant.
+You can also update the metadata on messages, including messages that come from the assistant.

 ```ruby
 metadata = {